 Consider what type of curtain rail you need

 A metal curtain pole with stylish finials can be a lovely feature in itself and creates an elegant and sophisticated finish.
 For a curved bay, a curtain track is more practical, as it has the flexibility to bend around the curve. if you don't want the track to be seen, you can position your curtain header so that it obscures the view of the track.

 Think about how you want your curtains to drape

 Different pleat types affect the way a curtain drapes at the window.
 The most traditional type is a pencil pleat curtain.
 This creates regular gathers for a uniform appearance.
 A pencil pleat curtain is a good option for a curved bay as it helps achieve a smooth finish around the curve.
 For more formal styling, try a pinch pleat curtain.
 This gathers the curtain into a structured fold for a smart, tailored look.

 Play with fabric types to create different moods

 Think about the mood you want to create in your room when you’re selecting fabrics.
-A heavy brocade or velvet fabric will look and feel sumptuous at the window.
+A heavy brocade fabric will look and feel sumptuous at the window.
 These fabrics are traditionally used in country houses with impressively large windows, but can translate well into any home where you want to create a luxurious and decadent feel.

 A sheer voile curtain creates the illusion of light and space so is a good choice for small rooms which don’t get a lot of light.
 Voiles can also be used as a layering fabric over a blind or in combination with a heavier curtain to create texture and interest at the window.
 Cotton and linen curtains are crisp and fresh, and are ideal for people who love a natural look and feel.
-And of course silk curtains are the most luxurious of all.
-They have a gorgeous sheen which adds a level of sophistication to any interior scheme.
+And of course velvet curtains are the most luxurious of all.
+They have a gorgeous texture which adds a level of sophistication to any interior scheme.